3a: Using Groups to Ensure Active Learning

 In this module, faculty learn to implement the essential components of effective active learning, including providing a rationale for the activity, promoting group interdependence, holding group members accountable, and collecting student feedback to identify strengths and areas for improving the activity.
-The module helps instructors implement three active learning techniques—Think-Pair-Share, Jigsaw, and Analytic Teams—depending on the learning objectives they have set for their class session.
+The module helps instructors implement three active learning techniques—Think-Pair-Share, Jigsaw, and Analytic Teams—depending on the learning objectives they have set for their class session or online module.

-To satisfy the module requirements, faculty must apply at least one technique, such as holding students accountable for their participation in group activities or implementing an appropriate active learning activity.
+To satisfy the module requirements, faculty must implement one or more techniques, such as holding students accountable for their participation in group activities or implementing an appropriate active learning activity.

 Advising Subject Matter Expert(s)

 Angelo, T. A., & Cross, K. P. (1993).
 Classroom assessment techniques: A handbook for college teachers (2nd ed.).
 San Francisco, CA: Jossey-Bass.

 Barkley, E. F., Major, C. H., & Cross, K. P. (2014).
 Collaborative learning techniques: A handbook for college faculty (2nd ed.).
 San Francisco, CA: Jossey-Bass.

 Boettcher, J. V., & Conrad, R.-M. (2016).
 The online teaching survival guide: Simple and practical pedagogical tips (2nd ed.).
 San Francisco, CA: Jossey-Bass.

 Carnegie Mellon University, Eberly Center for Teaching Excellence & Educational Innovation. (n.d.).
 Whys and hows of assessment.
 Retrieved from https://www.cmu.edu/teaching/assessment/assesslearning/groupWork.html